goderich/dissertation/dissertation.md

 Shigeru Tsuchida was one of the researchers who introduced smaller Atayal dialects to the academic community. @tsuchida1980 is a paper discussing the position of the closely related Skikun and Mnawyan dialects within the Atayal branch. @tsuchida1980a, @tsuchida1981, @tsuchida1981a are publications on the male and female lexical registers, a unique feature of Matu'uwal Atayal.

 <!-- TODO: do i need @li1995a and li1997 here? check -->
-Paul Jen-kuei Li wrote extensively on many different dialects of Atayal, in a diverse range of topics. @li1980 is a study of the phonological alternations of different dialects, centering first on Squliq, and later comparing it with S'uli, Skikun, and Matu'uwal. @li1981 is a reconstruction of the phonology of Proto-Atayalic, with data from all major dialects of Atayal and Seediq, and some 300 lexical reconstructions (see @sec:li-review for an in-depth review). @li1982b is a related study of final voiced consonants of Proto-Atayalic and their reflexes in various dialects of Atayal and Seediq. @li1982 focuses on the variations speech between different age groups. @li1982a is a study of the male and female lexical registers in Matu'uwal. @li1983 goes further by attempting to classify the various alternations used to derive male register forms, although the author concludes that the changes are not regular. @li1985 is a look at lexical, phonological, and morphological criteria for classifying Atayalic dialects, especially whether Plngawan should be classified as Atayal or Seediq. @li1985a is a broader look at the position of the Atayalic branch within the Austronesian family. @li1995 is a paper on the case marking system in Matu'uwal. @mei1994 and @starosta1999 also published papers on case marking in Matu'uwal Atayal, and it was discussed in Lillian M. Huang's [-@huang1995] grammar. @li1996 is a description of all Austronesian languages in I-lan county, including several Atayal dialects. @li1998 is a look specifically at the dialects of Atayal spoken in I-lan county, and the differences between them.
+Paul Jen-kuei Li wrote extensively on many different dialects of Atayal, in a diverse range of topics. @li1980 is a study of the phonological alternations of different dialects, centering first on Squliq, and later comparing it with S'uli, Skikun, and Matu'uwal. @li1981 is a reconstruction of the phonology of Proto-Atayalic, with data from all major dialects of Atayal and Seediq, and some 300 lexical reconstructions; see also @sec:proto-atayalic-to-proto-atayal for sound correspondences between Li's Proto-Atayalic and my reconstruction of Proto-Atayal, including a reassessment of several of Li's reconstructed phonemes. @li1982b is a related study of final voiced consonants of Proto-Atayalic and their reflexes in various dialects of Atayal and Seediq. @li1982 focuses on the variations speech between different age groups. @li1982a is a study of the male and female lexical registers in Matu'uwal. @li1983 goes further by attempting to classify the various alternations used to derive male register forms, although the author concludes that the changes are not regular. @li1985 is a look at lexical, phonological, and morphological criteria for classifying Atayalic dialects, especially whether Plngawan should be classified as Atayal or Seediq. @li1985a is a broader look at the position of the Atayalic branch within the Austronesian family. @li1995 is a paper on the case marking system in Matu'uwal. @mei1994 and @starosta1999 also published papers on case marking in Matu'uwal Atayal, and it was discussed in Lillian M. Huang's [-@huang1995] grammar. @li1996 is a description of all Austronesian languages in I-lan county, including several Atayal dialects. @li1998 is a look specifically at the dialects of Atayal spoken in I-lan county, and the differences between them.

 Chinese linguist Chen Kang has published a brief description of various aspects of Atayal [@chen1985], and included a chapter on Atayal in his book on Formosan languages [@chen1992].